neoform/PHP-Neoform/README.md

 PHP Neoform is not a CMS.
 PHP Neoform is not wordpress.
 PHP Neoform is not a framework that does everything for you.

 PHP Neoform is a framework that facilitates the creation of very well organized, easy to work with code that runs very efficiently.
-Unlike most frameworks out there, phpCore will not get in your way.
+Unlike most frameworks out there, PHP Neoform will not get in your way.
 It is extremely flexible and extremely fast.
 This of course comes at a cost, it means this is not a framework for non-programmers, sorry.
 The only backend interfaces you're going to get are the ones you create.
 That said, making one is not difficult at all.

 ## Features